Victor Martinez Hernandez: Arrest of Martinez Hernandez

-According to Gahler, investigators found a lead for Martinez Hernandez through genetic genealogy on May 20.
-Gahler described the discovery as "a poetic coincidence or perhaps Rachel's own divine assistance".
-He was arrested at a Tulsa, Oklahoma, bar on June 14, 2024.
-According to the arresting officers, Martinez Hernandez lied to them about his identity and activities.
+According to Gahler, investigators found a lead for Martinez Hernandez through genetic genealogy on May 20, 2024, which would have been Morin's 38th birthday.
+Gahler described the discovery as "a poetic coincidence or perhaps Rachel's own divine assistance."
+Martinez Hernandez was arrested at a Tulsa, Oklahoma, bar on June 14.
+Martinez Hernandez lied to arresting officers about his identity and activities.

 Martinez Hernandez was extradited to Maryland on June 18.
 He was sent on a plane from Oklahoma to Martin State Airport and then driven to the Harford County Detention Center.
-After the extradition, county executive Robert Cassilly criticized the immigration policy of the Joe Biden administration, while Gahler said he felt a "continued sense of relief that this monster poses no threat to our Harford County community or any community in the world".
-Maryland governor Wes Moore said that "we have an immigration policy that needed to have been dealt with and was not".
-Donald Trump – who was then the presumptive Republican nominee in the 2024 U.S. presidential election – called Patty Morin, Rachel's mother, to offer his condolences.
+After the extradition, county executive Robert Cassilly criticized the immigration policy of the Joe Biden administration, while Gahler said he felt a "continued sense of relief that this monster poses no threat to our Harford County community or any community in the world."
+Maryland governor Wes Moore said that "we have an immigration policy that needed to have been dealt with and was not."
+Donald Trump,who was then the presumptive Republican nominee in the 2024 U.S. presidential election, called Rachel's mother Patty to offer his condolences.